YouTube-Enhancer/extension/README.md

 - **Open YouTube Settings On Hover:** Opens the settings menu when you hover over the settings button.

+- **Remove YouTube `/redirect` URLs**: Enhance link navigation by eliminating YouTube /redirect URLs and get straight to the content you want.

+- **Shorten YouTube video share link**: Enhance your shared YouTube links with a shortened and cleaner appearance, intelligently excluding unnecessary query parameters like `si`, `pp`, and `feature` for a more user-friendly experience.

+- **Shorts auto scroll**: Enjoy seamless viewing with automatic scrolling through YouTube Shorts.

+- **Hide shorts**: Enhance your browsing experience by hiding distracting YouTube Shorts content.

 ### Video history settings

 - **Track watched videos:** Keeps track of where you left off on videos you were watching and enables resuming playback